dschnare/task-engine/README.md

 those dependent tasks are run first sequentially.
 Returns a promise that resolves to the result of the task.

+The options are passed down to each dependent task and the tas designated by `taskName`.

 Example:

     const tEngine = new TaskEngine()